c4pt000/DIY-smoke-detector-electronic-pest-repellent/README.md

 # as an example
 # random choice of each product be warned on price or effectiveness of either device depending on any model or brand
 ![s1](https://raw.githubusercontent.com/c4pt000/smoke-detector-electronic-pest-repellent/main/Screenshot_20220327-175046-691.png)

+# needs more air holes in plastic chassis
 ![s1](https://raw.githubusercontent.com/c4pt000/smoke-detector-electronic-pest-repellent/main/Screenshot_20220327-175538-865~8.png)